Cooperative Agreement | Local Improvement District | Private Contractor

 Cooperative Agreement

-When creating a Co-op, just one property owner acts as the point of contact with us.
-Once contacted, we see what work we would have to do and prepare cost estimates.
+One property owner acts as the point of contact with us when creating a Co-op.
+After you contact us, we see what work we would have to do and prepare cost estimates.

-Co-op members need to deposit the full estimated cost before construction begins.
-We will issue a refund if the construction costs less than expected.
+Co-op members must deposit the full estimated cost before construction begins.
+If the project costs less than expected, we will issue a refund.
 If it costs more than expected, we will send an invoice for the remaining balance to the point of contact.

 Local Improvement District